President and Founder

 Director of Training

-Becky McClintock is a dog trainer and educator specializing in assistance dogs and advanced clicker training.
+Becky Kier is a dog trainer and educator specializing in assistance dogs and advanced clicker training.
 As the Manager of Training for Service Dogs Inc. (SDI) Becky has played an integral role in the advancement of SDI’s training program.
 Adept in shelter dog assessment, she has evaluated hundreds of shelter dogs in her work with SDI.

 The Association of Pet Dog Trainers’ (APDT) Chronicle of the Dog has published Becky’s articles on assistance dog training.
 She has also presented webinars for APDT.